 A teacher must fulfil all of the notification and certification requirements set out above in order to be entitled to sickness allowances.

-Head of Establishments must ensure that all teachers are made aware of the notification and certification requirements.
+Headteachers must ensure that all teachers are made aware of the notification and certification requirements.
 In particular, new teachers should be fully informed of these requirements as part of the induction process.